Angels by Cybis Porcelain

 Angel Ornaments

 Cybis also issued a number of angel holiday ornaments during the 1980s and 1990s.
 The first was an annual series of four, starting in 1985; all were designed by Lynn Klockner Brown.
-Unlike other Cybis items, these were sold in a specially designed satin-lined gift box and were only available during their individual issue year.
+These four were sold in a specially designed satin-lined gift box and were only available during their individual issue year.

 An ad placed by the studio in the classified section of November/December 1991 issue of Collector Editions Quarterly described this as the 1991 Cherub and “price approximately $175.”
 It is five inches high.
 The only other representation of this piece was on their early-2000s website that had only this extremely tiny thumbnail:

-I suddenly realized when adding the Cherub on Cloud to this post (which is the baby Jesus mold taken from the 1950s House of Gold) that this ornament is actually that same mold with the addition of a “sash” (indicated by the arrow) that was painted either pink or blue.
-Here is an enlarged version of the tiny Cybis site thumbnail of it as the ornament.
-Although this item was not offered as a retail piece until 1991, it was actually created at least a decade earlier!
+I suddenly realized that this is actually the baby Jesus mold taken from the early-1950s Walking Madonna/House of Gold but with the addition of a ribbon or sash (indicated by the arrow) that was painted either pink or blue.
+Here is an enlarged version of the tiny Cybis site thumbnail of it as the cherub ornament.
+Although this item was not offered as a retail piece until 1991, it was actually created 40 years earlier!

-This photo was taken inside the Cybis studio during their 1982 holiday party.
-This Jesus-turned-into-cherub can clearly be seen top a small artificial Christmas tree in one of the workrooms!
-It’s not known how much earlier the item in this picture was made, but it’s clear that in 1991 the studio took the mold for this white bisque piece, added a sash that could be painted pink or blue, and issued it as a color retail piece.
+But wait, there’s more (as they say on tv): This photo was taken inside the Cybis studio during their 1982 holiday party.
+This baby-Jesus-turned-into-a-winged-cherub can clearly be seen top a small artificial Christmas tree in one of the workrooms, almost a decade before it emerged as a retail price list item.

 Name Index of Cybis Sculptures